alexmorfesis/osticket-prereqs/README.md

 <img src="https://i.imgur.com/qVP0ghE.png" height="80%" width="80%" alt="upload to osTicket"/>
 </p>
     <li>In IIS Manager, select your server, and then click "Restart" from the right-hand side.</li>
   <li>Navigate to Sites -&gt; Default -&gt; osTicket.
 On the right, click “Browse *:80”.
-If the osTicket installation is successful, you will land on a site resembling the one below.</li>
+If the osTicket installation was successful, you will see a site that resembles the one depicted below.</li>
          <br />

 <p>